-The tax effects of the temporary differences that gave rise to significant portions of the deferred tax assets and liabilities as of November 29, 2013 and November 30, 2012 are presented below (in thousands):
+The tax effects of the temporary differences that gave rise to significant portions of the deferred tax assets and liabilities as of November 28, 2014 and November 29, 2013 are presented below (in thousands):

-2013 2012
+2014 2013

 Deferred tax assets:

-Acquired technology \$ 14,379 \$ 3,890
+Acquired technology \$ 9,477 \$ 14,379

-Reserves and accruals 67,753 71,888
+Reserves and accruals.
+56,109 67,753

-Deferred revenue 10,218 9,941
+Deferred revenue 16,311 10,218

-Unrealized losses on investments 9,793 17,482
+Unrealized losses on investments 6,723 9,793

-Stock-based compensation 64,244 85,179
+Stock-based compensation 58,501 64,244

-Net operating loss carryforwards of acquired companies 9,222 16,257
+Net operating loss carryforwards of acquired companies 9,082 9,222

-Credit carryforwards 43,175 31,172
+Credit carryforwards 41,419 43,175

-Capitalized expenses 188 4,023
+Capitalized expenses 188

-Other 6,788 5,165
+Other 10,974 6,788

-Total gross deferred tax assets 225,760 244,997
+Total gross deferred tax assets 208,596 225,760

-Deferred tax asset valuation allowance (21,493) (28,247)
+Deferred tax asset valuation allowance (22,100) (21,493)

-Total deferred tax assets 204,267 216,750
+Total deferred tax assets 186,496 204,267

 Deferred tax liabilities:

-Depreciation and amortization (89,611) (81,034)
+Depreciation and amortization 73,295 89,611

-Undistributed earnings of foreign subsidiaries (211,417) (187,528)
+Undistributed earnings of foreign subsidiaries.
+221,845 211,417

-Acquired intangible assets (176,626) (153,757)
+Acquired intangible assets 138,392 176,626

-Total deferred tax liabilities (477,654) (422,319)
+Total deferred tax liabilities 433,532 477,654

-Net deferred tax liabilities \$ (273,387) \$ (205,569)
+Net deferred tax liabilities \$ 247,036 \$ 273,387

-The deferred tax assets and liabilities for fiscal 2013 and 2012 include amounts related to various acquisitions.
-The total change in deferred tax assets and liabilities in fiscal 2013 includes changes that are recorded to OCI, additional paid-in capital, goodwill and retained earnings.
+The deferred tax assets and liabilities for fiscal 2014 and 2013 include amounts related to various acquisitions.
+The total change in deferred tax assets and liabilities includes changes that are recorded to OCI, additional paid-in capital, goodwill, unrecognized tax benefits and retained earnings.

-We provide for U.S. income taxes on the earnings of foreign subsidiaries unless the subsidiaries' earnings are considered permanently reinvested outside the U.S. To the extent that the foreign earnings previously treated as permanently reinvested are repatriated, the related U.S. tax liability may be reduced by any foreign income taxes paid on these earnings.
-As of November 29, 2013, the cumulative amount of earnings upon which U.S. income taxes have not been provided is approximately \$3.1 billion.
-The unrecognized deferred tax liability for these earnings is approximately \$0.8 billion.
+We provide U.S. income taxes on the earnings of foreign subsidiaries unless the subsidiaries' earnings are considered permanently reinvested outside the U.S. To the extent that the foreign earnings previously treated as permanently reinvested are repatriated, the related U.S. tax liability may be reduced by any foreign income taxes paid on these earnings.
+As of November 28, 2014, the cumulative amount of earnings upon which U.S. income taxes have not been provided is approximately \$3.3 billion.
+The unrecognized deferred tax liability for these earnings is approximately \$0.9 billion.

-As of November 29, 2013, we have net operating loss carryforwards of approximately \$10.8 million for federal, \$30.4 million for state, and \$10.8 million for foreign.
-We also have federal, state and foreign tax credit carryforwards of approximately \$1.4 million, \$30.2 million and \$22.2 million, respectively.
-The net operating loss carryforward assets, federal tax credits and foreign tax credits will expire in various years from fiscal 2014 through 2033.
+As of November 28, 2014, we have net operating loss carryforwards of approximately \$22.6 million for federal and \$3.4 million for foreign.
+We also have federal, state and foreign tax credit carryforwards of approximately \$1.6 million, \$26.7 million and \$22.4 million, respectively.
+The net operating loss carryforward assets, federal tax credits and foreign tax credits will expire in various years from fiscal 2015 through 2033.
 The state tax credit carryforwards can be carried forward indefinitely.
 The net operating loss carryforward assets and certain credits are subject to an annual limitation under Internal Revenue Code Section 382, but are expected to be fully realized.

-In addition, we track certain deferred tax attributes of \$47.0 million which have not been recorded in the financial statements pursuant to accounting standards related to stock-based compensation.
+In addition, we have been tracking certain deferred tax attributes of \$49.2 million which have not been recorded in the financial statements pursuant to accounting standards related to stock-based compensation.
 These amounts are no longer included in our gross or net deferred tax assets.
 Pursuant to these standards, the benefit of these deferred tax assets will be recorded to equity if and when they reduce taxes payable.

-As of November 29, 2013, a valuation allowance of \$21.5 million has been established for certain deferred tax assets related to the impairment of investments and certain foreign assets.
-For fiscal 2013, the total change in the valuation allowance was \$6.8 million, of which \$0.5 million was recorded as a tax expense through the income statement.
+As of November 28, 2014, a valuation allowance of \$22.1 million has been established for certain deferred tax assets related to the impairment of investments and certain state and foreign assets.
+For fiscal 2014, the total change in the valuation allowance was \$0.6 million.